pontuselmrin/pontuselmrin.github.io/_pages/index.md

 permalink: /
 author_profile: true
 ---
+Hello!

-I'm a master's student in Statistics at Columbia University interested in machine learning.
+I'm a master's student in statistics at Columbia University interested in machine learning.